 The GLP is designed with both short and long-term goals in mind.
-To ensure chapter involvement in the short term, each chapter is responsible with meeting a certain benchmark of activities each year (e.g. host one Take Your MPP to Work Day, arrange one meeting with local MPP, etc.).
+To ensure chapter involvement in the short term, each chapter is responsible for meeting a certain benchmark of activities each year (e.g. host one Take Your MPP to Work Day, arrange one meeting with local MPP, etc.).
+In 2021, a new structure was put in place to assign one PEO GLP representative to every one of Ontario's 124 MPPs.

-The long-term goals of the GLP is to have more engineers engaged in the political process, and to have all MPPs recognize and know that PEO regulates the practice of professional engineering in the public interest, and to consult and work with PEO.
+The long-term goals of the GLP are to have more PEO licence holders build relationships with MPPs to ensure they understand PEO's responsibility to regulate engaged in the political process, and to have all MPPs recognize and know that PEO regulates the practice of professional engineering in the public interest, and to consult and work with PEO on policies, legislation, and regulations that may impact PEO's mandate and jurisdiction.